sphinxteam/mlcourse_2019/index.md

 ### Lectures topic

-<p> Lecture 1: Introduction to supervised machine learning.
+* Lecture 1: Introduction to supervised machine learning.
 KNN, linear models, optimization.
 Some words on VC and rademacher  bounds
-<p> Lecture 2: Random projection and kernels methods.
+* Lecture 2: Random projection and kernels methods.
 Ensemble methods (boosting and Bagging)
-<p> Lecture 3: Unsupervised learning with PCA and Kernel PCA.
+* Lecture 3: Unsupervised learning with PCA and Kernel PCA.
 Spectral clustering
-<p> Lecture 4: How to work with	data part 1
+* Lecture 4: How to work with	data part 1
-<p> Lecture 5: How to work with data part 2
+* Lecture 5: How to work with data part 2
-<p> Lecture 6: Introduction to Neural network and deep learning
+* Lecture 6: Introduction to Neural network and deep learning
-<p> Lecture 7: Some special architecture: CNN, RNN and LSTM
+* Lecture 7: Some special architecture: CNN, RNN and LSTM
-<p> Lecture 8: Introduction to reinforcement learning
+* Lecture 8: Introduction to reinforcement learning

 ### Where and when?